CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #
 #	In Function OutputSAMLSetting, handle multiple SAML items
 #
+#	In Function OutputSiteSettingsDetails
-#	In Function OutputSettingsDetails, add Azure Virtual Desktop to the Features section
+#		Add Azure Virtual Desktop to the Features section
+#		Add Template Versions section
+#		Add Application Packages section
+#		Create separate functions for:
+#			OutputRASURLRedirection
+#			OutputRASNotificationHandlers
+#			OutputRASNotificationScripts
+#			OutputRASClientSettings
+#			OutputRASTemplateVersionSettings
+#			OutputRASSiteFeatures
+#			OutputRASAppPackageSettings
 #
 #	In Function OutputSiteDetails, when processing Themes, Properties, Access:
 #		If the Theme's MFA ID is not 0 and is found, use the MFA name